Controlling Equational Reasoning in Large Language Models with Prompt Interventions: Empirical Evaluation

-Table~\ref{tab:steps} describes the relative performance of four fine-tuned models, and the GPT models evaluated using the few-shot prompt.
-The fine-tuned models are the base and large versions of T5~\cite{raffel2020exploring} and FLAN-T5~\cite{chung2022scaling}.
-On 2K examples from the static set (denoted by $(f)$), FLAN-T5-large outperforms all models in all metrics.
-This notable advantage over T5-large is likely due to instruction fine-tuning -- our prompt is an instruction.
-However, this advantage over T5 does not extend to FLAN-T5-base, which scores lower than T5-base in all metrics.
-This potentially due to fine-tuning instability observed in T5~\cite{asai-etal-2022-attempt}.
-In addition to FLAN-T5-large (\texttt{MathT5-large}), fine-tuned T5-base (\texttt{MathT5-base}) is available online\footnote{\url{https://huggingface.co/jmeadows17/MathT5-base}}.
+\paragraph{Small fine-tuned LMs outperform few-shot GPT-4 across all generation metrics.} On 2K examples (denoted by $(f)$) from the static set, FLAN-T5-large outperforms all models in all metrics.
+This minor advantage over T5-large may stem from further instruction fine-tuning (our prompt is an instruction).
+However this advantage over T5 does not extend to FLAN-T5-base, which scores lower than T5-base in all metrics.
+This may be due to fine-tuning instability observed in T5~\cite{asai-etal-2022-attempt}.
+We note that despite the success of the fine-tuned models, according to the metrics, we are not suggesting they are more suitable for equational reasoning than GPT, as the other sections of the evaluation reveal.

-The other scores reported in Table~\ref{tab:steps} (without $(f)$) are evaluated on a set of 100 examples, sampled from the static set, \textit{that contain integration and differentiation results in the prompt}.
-The lower sample size is because inference with GPT through the OpenAI API is financially inefficient, and there are four perturbed prompts for each prompt in the static set.
-The fine-tuned models score within 3 units of their previous scores, model rankings are preserved across all metrics, and we assume the GPT scores would report similarly on larger samples.
-The (ROUGE) scores obtained by FLAN-T5-large (91), T5-large (91), T5-base (89), and FLAN-T5-base (87) are all higher than the GPT models. \textit{FLAN-T5-base is the worst fine-tuned model, but scores 4 ROUGE higher than GPT-4} (83), and 7 ROUGE higher than ChatGPT (80).
-This reflects that the general pre-training of the GPT models, as measured through our few-shot prompt, \textit{does not capture granular reasoning with equations at the operational level}, compared to the fine-tuned models.
+The scores reported in Tab.~\ref{tab:combined_results} (without $(f)$) are evaluated on 100 examples from the static set \textit{explicitly containing integration and differentiation results in the prompt}, in order to fairly examine the effect of the Step Removal intervention which perturbs input by removing these results.
+The fine-tuned LMs score within 3 units of their previous scores, model rankings are preserved across all metrics, and we assume the GPT/LLaMa scores would report similarly for larger samples.
+With that said, according to all metrics, all fine-tuned models generally outperform all (5-shot) decoder models.
+Notably, vanilla LLaMa-2 scores are less than half of those obtained by Llemma, indicating the benefits of Llemma's fine-tuning on mathematical corpora~\cite{azerbayev2023llemma}.
+This difference is mirrored in the out-of-distribution scores.